cjo2/tesla-aws-data-pipeline/README.md

 # tesla-aws-data-pipeline
 A real-time Tesla vehicle monitoring data pipeline built on AWS.

+## Wait but why?
+Tesla does not provide a service out-of-the-box to allow you to compile and export your vehicle's _basic_ telemetry data.
+In addition, most tools available to the broader ownership community store your data in the vendor's private cloud.
+This data pipeline will allow you to simply compile your vehicle's data and keep it within your own AWS account.

 ## General workflow
 * AWS Lambda function, "query-vehicle", will activate at a set interval by a CloudWatch event rule
 * "query-vehicle" will publish an event to Amazon SNS FIFO Queue
 * AWS Lambda function, "dump-data" will be triggered by Amazon SQS.
 A buffer may be needed so that one log won't be processed for each function invocation.
 Potential that this may "break" real-time features and instead make the application near-real-time.
 * "dump-data" will write data to the a DynamoDB instance